ACastMtz/Udacity-projects/OperationalizingMLProject/README.md

 ![alt text](https://github.com/ACastMtz/Udacity-projects/blob/main/OperationalizingMLProject/Images/best_model.png?raw=true)

 4. Deployment: In order to be consumed, the model needs to be first deployed.
-This is carried out using an Azure Container Instance.
+This can be achieved with an Azure Container Instance.

 ![alt text](https://github.com/ACastMtz/Udacity-projects/blob/main/OperationalizingMLProject/Images/deploy_aidisabled.png?raw=true)